LongBu/AWS-MLS-C01-Study-Guide/README.md

 | mature | security | maturing |
 | business professionals | users | data scientists et. al. |

+##### AWS Lake Formation

+  * FindMatches transform that enables you to identify matching records in your dataset, even when the records do not have a common unique identifier.
+No fields match exactly.
+  * Can import data from MySQL, PostgreSQL, SQL Server, MariaDB, Oracle databases (Amazon RDS or EC2 based), on prem-JDBC based, or alternatively through a AWS Glue ETL if not any of the other connection types

 ##### S3

 ###### Buckets: